 Reducing Your Significant Other's PTSD

+Reducing your significant other's PTSD is often overlooked. .
 There are many ways to describe the stress and emotional pain that people go through being a caretaker.
-Physicians call it the caretaker's syndrome, although it is not a medical disorder.
-It has other names like Post Traumatic Stress Disorder, Caretaker Stress Disorder, and even Caretaker Martyr Disorder, a rather morbid rendition.
+Physicians call it the caretakers' syndrome, although it is not a medical disorder.
+It has other names like post-traumatic stress disorder, caretakers stress disorder, and even caretaker martyrs disorder, a rather morbid rendition.

 PTSD Symptoms to Look For

 Anxiety, fear, and guilt may be common emotions shared by all caregivers.
 However, caregivers first notice their PTSD when they feel theIr feelings start to overwhelm them.
 Caretakers who have PTSD often experience flashbacks.
 It might be a flashback of their loved one returning from a tour missing an appendage as a veteran.
 More commonly, if the amputation results from an auto accident, the crash memories are overwhelming for the care attendant care as they are for the Amputee.

 Caregivers experiencing PTSD might find themselves becoming less interested in spending time with friends and family.
 Guilt, fear, anxiety, and stress lead caregivers with PTSD to want to be alone.
 Caregivers get overwhelmed when they feel they have less control over their lives as they continue to be there for you.
 Caregivers who have PTSD experience an increase in aches and pains.
 Headaches, stomach aches, and fatigue, or just a few somatic results of curative PTSD.
 Reducing your significant other's PTSD becomes an important focus.